Mahinda Rajapaksa: Second term

 Following the end of the conflict, a rift emerged between Rajapaksa and Fonseka over reasons which are still disputed.
 On 15 November 2009, Rajapaksa ordered Fonseka to leave his post as Chief of the Defence Staff with immediate effect through a letter from his secretary.
-Fonseka then joined the opposition as the candidate against Rajapaksa in the 2010 Presidential election, which Rajapaksa won.
+Fonseka then joined the opposition as the candidate against Rajapaksa in the 2010 presidential election, which Rajapaksa won in a landslide.
 Fonseka was subsequently sentenced to two years in jail for various offences by a court martial.
 President Rajapaksa signed documents for the release of Fonseka in May 2012.

 Infrastructure development projects

-His presidency after ending the civil war in 2009 is known for initiating large-scale infrastructure projects such as the Colombo Lotus Tower, Magampura Mahinda Rajapaksa Port, the Colombo Harbour South Container Terminal, the Mattala Rajapaksa International Airport, the Colombo–Katunayake Expressway, and the Mahinda Rajapaksa International Cricket Stadium.
+During his second term after ending the civil war in 2009, Rajapaksa initiated several large-scale infrastructure projects such as the Colombo Lotus Tower, Magampura Mahinda Rajapaksa Port, the Colombo Harbour South Container Terminal, the Mattala Rajapaksa International Airport, the Colombo–Katunayake Expressway, and the Mahinda Rajapaksa International Cricket Stadium.

-Sri Lanka also rose into the "high" category of the Human Development Index during this time.
+Sri Lanka also rose into the "high" category of the Human Development Index during this period.
 Development projects included highways, roads, a Colombo beautification project, and rural infrastructure development.
 However, the roadway projects reportedly had extremely high costs and were suspected of corruption, and large Chinese loans tripled the country's foreign debt and created an economic crisis.
 Rajapaksa claimed that under his tenure, Sri Lanka started to experience rapid economic growth and that the gross domestic product (GDP) growth rate reached over 7%.
 However, these claims have been disputed, and after his terms in office ended, the successor government revealed that GDP growth was inflated by using the year 2002 as the base year.
 GDP growth for 2013 and 2014, which had been calculated at 7.2% and 7.4% using 2002 as the base year, was reduced to 3.4 and 4.5 percent, respectively.

 A forensic audit was launched, with International Monetary Fund help, on various projects initiated by Rajapaksa.
 The audit confirmed that Sri Lanka had additional liabilities of 1.3 trillion rupees (8.9 billion US dollars).

-Third term

 Allegations of election fraud

 Rajapaksa was accused of election fraud in relation to both of his previous presidential election runs.
 During the 2005 presidential election, opposition parties accused Rajapaksa of bribing the LTTE to dissuade people from voting in the northern and eastern provinces.
 Most voters in these areas were forcibly restrained from voting by the militant group and, according to observers, they would have favoured the opposition candidate Ranil Wickremesinghe.
 In the 2010 election, Rajapaksa was accused of manipulating election results using computers.

 In the 2015 election, according to the Presidential Commission of Inquiry investigating irregularities into SriLankan Airlines, it was revealed that security officers and vehicles of the national carrier had been used in the Rajapaksa's 2015 presidential campaign.
 At the time, Nishantha Wickramasinghe, a brother-in-law of Rajapaksa, was also Chairman of SriLankan Airlines until Rajapaksa lost the presidential election in 2015.